guglxni/DevTrack/webapp/README.md

 1. **Frontend Interface**: HTML, CSS, and JavaScript providing the user interface
 2. **Node.js Server**: Express.js server hosting the static assets
 3. **Proxy Middleware**: HTTP-Proxy-Middleware handling API requests

+## API Endpoints

+The application allows testing of the following API endpoints:

+1. **Question Endpoint (`/question`)**: Process questions about a child's behavior and match to appropriate milestone behaviors.

+2. **Keywords Endpoint (`/keywords`)**: Update the keywords used for scoring caregiver responses by category.

+3. **Send Score Endpoint (`/send-score`)**: Record scores for specific developmental milestones.

+4. **Score Response Endpoint (`/score-response`)**: Analyze parent/caregiver responses to determine appropriate scores.

+5. **Comprehensive Assessment Endpoint (`/comprehensive-assessment`)**: Combines all the functionality above in a single API call - processing a question, updating keywords, analyzing a response, and recording a score.

 ## Prerequisites